JUB-Yoush/personal-site/src/routes/blog/oop-1.md

 OOP encourages you model a problem based on how you intuit components to exist and connect to each other, then use the model to implement solutions to the problem.
 You come up with the model first then use it to do stuff second.

-An Inversion of this would be the old school "procedural" programming style of just writing code that solves the problems directly, due to there simply not being a lot of abstraction features available in simple procedural languages.
+An inversion of this would be the old school "procedural" programming style of just writing code that solves the problems directly, due to there simply not being a lot of abstraction features available in simple procedural languages.
 After you start implementing the specific solutions, you then can start to observe common/shared behavior between features that can be abstracted.

 Casey Muratori coined the phrase ["semantic compression"](https://caseymuratori.com/blog_0015) based on this style.
 You sort of act as a human compression algorithm, finding pieces of functionality that can be compressed into commonly shared pieces, only abstracting something after you've used it twice.
 It isn't necessarily about not using objects or interfaces or inheritance, it's about using them when they make sense to based on what you've observed about the codebase.

 Big detailed UML diagrams plot too specific of a course towards what we think is the API that will best accomplish the set of requirements we're after.
 If we've never made that thing before then it's very hard to know what form the final code will take.
 Unlike other types of engineering, software is extremely cheap to refactor after we've begun building.
 Large detailed blueprints of buildings are made not because that's the best way to go about designing a building, but because civil engineers/architects need to lock in all decisions before construction (their compiler) can start building what they described out.
 Being able to write code quickly, that solves problems directly, and then figuring out the best models to represent your code as you make it is a benefit many software engineers take for granted but don't seem to take advantage of.
 Casey in his blog post writes:

 > "make your code usable before you try to make it reusable".

 > "The fallacy of “object-oriented programming” is exactly that: that code is at all “object-oriented”.
 It isn’t.
 Code is procedurally oriented, and the “objects” are simply constructs that arise that allow procedures to be reused.
 So if you just let that happen instead of trying to force everything to work backwards, programming becomes immensely more pleasant."

 If that all sounds too vauge and nonspecific then: